 Following are some typical problems and what the Consumer Assistance Program does to help:

 "I am having trouble getting a lawyer to handle my case."
 CAP cannot refer consumers to individual lawyers, but will suggest they call their local voluntary (non-regulatory) bar association or lawyer referral service.

 "The lawyer won't return my calls."
 CAP may suggest that the client send the attorney a certified letter (with return receipt) to express his or her concerns.
-If that fails to get a resonable response, CAP may possibly contact the attorney on the client's behalf.
+If that fails to get a reasonable response, CAP may possibly contact the attorney on the client's behalf.

 "I don't know what's happening on my case.
 I haven't heard from my lawyer for months."
 CAP may suggest that the client send the attorney a certified letter (with return receipt) to express his or her concerns.
-If that fails to get a resonable response, CAP may possibly contact the attorney on the client's behalf.
+If that fails to get a reasonable response, CAP may possibly contact the attorney on the client's behalf.

 "How do I fire my lawyer?"
 CAP suggests that the client contact the attorney and try to work things out.
 If that is not successful, CAP suggests that the client send the attorney a certified letter (with return receipt) which includes the following: a dated statement of dismissal, along with a request for the return of the client's entire original file, an itemized statement and a request for the return of any unearned attorney fees.